tulsi92/scrnaseq_preprocessing/README.md

-# scRNA-seq alignment and counting pipelines
+# Processing of scRNAseq FASTQ - alignment and counting
-Snakemake pipelines to run CellRanger count step for FASTQ files from 10x Genomics scRNA-seq or pipseeker for PIP-seq data.
-Each sample will be submitted as a job to run simultaneously.
+Snakemake pipeline to process FASTQ files from 10x Genomics using CellRanger or PIP-seq data using pipseeker.
+Each sample will be submitted as a single job to run simultaneously.

 Cellranger Input:
 **config.yaml**